ccathal/Time-Series-Monitoring-System/README.md

 ## Main Instructions to Deploy TSM System
 The deployment of the Time Series Monitoring System occurs under the `localhost` domain.
-1. Install Ansible & ansible-galaxy collection for Grafana
+1. Install Ansible & ansible-galaxy collection for Grafana:
 ```
 sudo apt install ansible && ansible-galaxy collection install community.grafana
 ```
-2. Clone Git Repository
+2. Clone Git Repository:
 ```
 git clone https://gitlab.com/surfprace/cathal.git
 ```
-4. Change `--command` flag in exporter service file under `ansible/roles/hpc-exporter/files/hpc-exporter.service` to for the python script to execute the official Slurm squeue commnd.
+4. Change the `--command` flag in the exporter service file at `ansible/roles/hpc-exporter/files/hpc-exporter.service` for the python script to execute the official Slurm `squeue` commnd.
 The following command is recommended to insert:
 ```
 squeue --all -h --format=%A,%j,%a,%g,%u,%P,%v,%D,%C,%T,%V,%M
 ```
-4. From the `ansible` directory run the ansible playbook & enter root user password when prompted:
+4. From the `ansible` directory, run the ansible playbook & enter root user password when prompted:
 ```
 ansible-playbook -K playbook.yml
 ```